aws/aws-cdk/packages/@aws-cdk/integ-tests-alpha/README.md

 });
 ```

-In cases where the `waitForAssertions()` is used for the `awsApiCall`, the actual API call is executed
+When `waitForAssertions()` is used for the `awsApiCall`, the actual API call is executed
-by the `waiterProvider`.
+by the `waiterProvider` assertion provider.

-Same as `provider`, by default, the `AwsApiCall` construct will automatically add the correct IAM policies
+By default, the `AwsApiCall` construct will automatically add the correct IAM policies
 to allow the Lambda function to make the API call.
 It does this based on the `service`
 and `api` that is provided.
 In the above example the service is `SQS` and the api is
 `receiveMessage` so it will create a policy with `Action: 'sqs:ReceiveMessage`.